 The operation is usually carried out as a day case and you will need to be at the Eye Hospital for 7.30am on the day of surgery.
 You can expect to be there for most of the day; you may also need to stay overnight.
 You need to report to the reception desk and you will then be directed to the Eye Ward.

 In many cases the surgery is carried out on an emergency or urgent basis, including a weekend.
 You will be advised on what time you need to come into hospital.

 The following morning, you will need to attend the ward for a quick eye check.
-For patients who are travelling long distances, it may be possible to stay overnight.

 - Due to space restrictions, if you want to bring anyone with you we request only one person accompanies you.
 They will be requested to come back to collect you later in the day.

 - Please bring a clean dressing gown and pair of slippers with you, with overnight clothing and toiletries.